 These “happy” sounds are different to when your guinea pig is scared or nervous.

 A happy cavy will create a sort of “coo” squeak, while a stressed cavy will create a “cooin” squeak.

 Content Skinny pigs may also lick and groom their owners too!

 Do Skinny Guinea Pigs Get Attached to People?

-Skinny guinea pigs can become very attached to people and their owners, particularly if you’ve made the effort to interact and bond with them.
+Skinny pigs can become very attached to people and their owners, particularly if you’ve made the effort to interact and bond with them.

 My cavies love spending time with me, but they used to be very cautious around people when I first got them.

 It took one or two months before my piggies began to view me as a friend, not a foe.

 Taming a guinea pig can take a while and there’s no specific timeframe for how long it takes for your pet to bond with you.